-In lieu of the suspended AFFH process, HUD instructed jurisdictions to revert to the previous AI process, i.e., prepare an Analysis of Impediments without HUD assistance, "take appropriate actions," and then "maintain records reflecting the analysis and actions," without submitting anything for HUD review.
+In lieu of the suspended AFFH process, HUD instructed jurisdictions to revert to the AI process, i.e., prepare an Analysis of Impediments without HUD assistance, "take appropriate actions," and then "maintain records reflecting the analysis and actions," without submitting anything for HUD review.
 83 Fed.
 Reg.
-685. Although it failed to take comments before acting, HUD solicited comment on its already-taken action.
+685. HUD did not acknowledge that the AFFH Rule responded to GAO and HUD findings that the AI process was ineffective.
+Although it failed to take comments before acting, HUD solicited comment on its already-taken action.
 Id.